Variational Routing: A Scalable Bayesian Framework for Calibrated Mixture-of-Experts Transformers: Selection-Space Variational Inference

 \subsection{Variational Temperature Scaling Router (VTSR)}

 The architecture of the VTSR is depicted in Figure~\ref{fig:vtsr_architecture}.
 It consists of a lightweight MLP that runs in parallel with the deterministic router to predict the scalar temperature $T_\phi(\mathbf{u})$.
 As computing gradients for Shannon entropy can be unstable, we employ a proxy objective, namely a regularisation term $\mathcal{L}_{\text{reg}} = - \log T_\phi(\mathbf{u})$.
-This pushes the router toward higher stochasticity (the prior) unless the data log-likelihood (reconstruction term) strongly demands a sharp, deterministic decision.
+This formulation shares conceptual similarities with variational tempering \citep{mandt2016variational}, which introduces a latent temperature variable to dynamically anneal the variational objective across individual data points.
+In our context, this pushes the router toward higher stochasticity (the prior) unless the data log-likelihood (reconstruction term) strongly demands a sharp, deterministic decision.
 One minor downside is that the discrete sampling step requires us to use \textit{Gumbel-Softmax}~\cite{jang2016categorical} to compute gradients for the learning process.